-Last fall I started a monthly newsletter where I share news, poetry, recipes, and stories.
+In fall of 2020, I started a monthly newsletter where I share news, poetry, recipes, and stories.
+Each issue ends with a prayer for you, my reader.
 If you are interested in receiving this newsletter, you can sign up in the sidebar to the right.
 You can opt out at any time if you decide the information in my newsletter isn’t for you.
-Below is what I included in my March newsletter as a sample of what you’ll receive
+Below is what I included in my November 2021 newsletter as a sample of what you’ll receive.

 Sample Newsletter Content

 Fearless Newsletter — Apple Pear Crisp and More

 The leaves are turning color and falling to the ground.
 Because we’ve had a bit of sunshine this fall I’m enjoying the colors because they aren’t turning to muck on the ground.
 I don’t usually dwell too much on changes, but this year I have noticed and pondered them more.
 It has been close to a year since our son moved into his own place and he’s been over for dinner a few times recently.
 I noticed how dinner with him is different than it was when he lived at home.
 I had been missing seeing him every day, but realized the time we spend together now has a profound quality that makes me savor every moment.

 What changes have you been noticing lately?
 Are you savoring moments with family and friends more?
 I’d love to hear about your experience with this very different year we’ve had.

 I love apple pear crisp in the fall.
 For years I have been trying to perfect my crisp topping.
 This year I nailed it.
 I’ve made this three time already this fall and will be making it again soon.
 If you give it a try, I’d love to hear what you think.
 A quick note about the Muesli in the topping: I use the gluten free Bob’s Red Mill Muesli, , but Bob’s has other flavors of Muesli that I’m sure would work just as well.

 - 1 or 2 squirts of lemon juice

 - 1 tsp cinnamon